Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

-## August Update:
+## August 30 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Applied to these institutions.
+Waiting for them to accept me.

 ### Tasks for tomorrow:
-- [ ] Investigate in the marketing department.
+- [ ] Go to deposit money and get a new credit card.